gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 _When the ItemReader has exhausted the items it can provide, it indicates this by returning null._
 What this impact in the Job process?
 In my case, because I don't take into account the impact of this snippet on the Job's lifecycle, a **roll back in production** was made.

-### The Big Picture
-In my work we have an endpoint that receives a request and process some information.
-This process requires three steps:
-   1. Get more information about the product in another microservice.
-   2. Define the type of product when get the information.
-   3. Send to a MQ.
-   4. Needs to run concurrently.
-More than one pod at same time reading and changing the same database.

-This flow must be made up 2 minutes after receive the request and the load capacity has to be 200 per minute.
-Summing up: each microservice pod running needs to be capable to send 200 products information to MQ per minute.

 ### My Simple Idea
    1. Create an endpoint to save the all requests coming up in a table.